ESPresense/Floorplan-Creator/Readme.md

 ## Changes
 26-02-2022
+- Show ESP32 device coverage button
+- ESP32 coverage shown as a circle around the device
+- Coverage distance is ajustable
+- Circle color is adjustable
+- Coverage circle can be visible when placing device to help positioning it right

+25-02-2022
 - Dark Theme
 - Fix yaml floorplan coordinates (was in cm needs m)
 - Icons and small UI tweaks